For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape.

 6:00 P.M.
 Orlando, FL.

-As the Rioting, looting, and gunfire ramped up throughout the City of Lincoln, Bob Realized for the first time in years that he was alone.
+As the Rioting, looting, and gunfire ramped up throughout the City of Orlando, Bob Realized for the first time in years that he was alone.
 No wife, no close friends, not even the presence of God was felt by Bob tonight, just the cold handle of a 9 mm handgun, and his blinding terror at the scenes outside his window.
 Bob knew the score, this was not going away anytime soon, the world was in trouble.
 But more important, Bob was in trouble.
 With only about 7 days worth of food in the house, Bob's military survival instincts kicked in.
 As he heard a knock at the door, He released the safety on his gun and slowly walked to see who it was.

 6:05 P.M.
 Winter Garden